Trail Bridge Project Shows Resilience and Triumph in Ethiopia’s Oromia Region

 The TRAIL project

-TRAIL project is a collaborative effort between Helvetas and Bridges to Prosperity.
-It was designed to operate through cost-sharing with the government—particularly regional road bureaus, which finance 80% of bridge construction costs, with Helvetas contributing the remaining 20%.
+The TRAIL project is a collaborative effort between Helvetas, Bridges to Prosperity and the government of Ethiopia.
+The project is funded by a $10 million USD, three-year grant from the Leona M. and Harry B. Helmsley Charitable Trust.
+It was designed to operate through cost-sharing with the government — particularly regional road bureaus, which finance 80% of bridge construction costs, with Helvetas contributing the remaining 20%.
 In addition to financial support, Helvetas helps ensure the sustainability of the project by providing capacity building and institutionalization assistance.

 Following the project's approval by the Oromia regional government, the government allocated 130 million birr ($2.5 million) for the construction of 28 trail bridges in the fiscal year 2023–24.
 To date, 27 trail bridges are under construction at various stages.